mbaytas/MAVA337Labs/Lab4_Processing_ShapesColorMouseKeyboard/README.md

 ![Green Circle](greenCircle.png)

-> Notice that you can put these "modifier" functions before or after the line of code that creates the shape.
+> Notice that you need to put these "modifier" functions before the line of code that creates the shape.
+For more info on  *exactly* how they work, check out the documentation.
+For example, the [documentation for the `fill()` function states](https://processing.org/reference/fill_.html): *Sets the color used to fill shapes.
+For example, if you run fill(204, 102, 0), all subsequent shapes will be filled with orange.
+This color is either specified in terms of the RGB or HSB color depending on the current colorMode().
+The default color space is RGB, with each value in the range from 0 to 255.*

 Our circle is looking a bit lonely, so we'll add a rectangle to our canvas.